What if your experience could be not only entertaining, but also have health benefits?

 White Mirror’s work includes developing digital therapeutics, from Unicorn mindfulness apps to XR platforms, and creating large-scale immersive experiences that foster connection and collective healing.
 By establishing interdisciplinary Experience Labs, they also bring together artists, scientists, and technologists to design products that transform every interaction into an opportunity for physical, mental and emotional wellbeing.

-Science is an important cornerstone of White Mirror’s work: they were nominated for a World Experience Award for Science in 2024 for Forest Bathing Lupuna, an experiential wellness spa, in collaboration with Marshmallow Laser Feast and TheLoveTriangle.
-And their research lab in Lisbon allows them to test, iterate and validate experiences by measuring things like brain activity, heart rate, emotional arousal, and breathing patterns, supporting their hypotheses through research, experiments and pilot studies.
+Science is an important cornerstone of White Mirror’s work: their research lab in Lisbon allows them to test, iterate and validate experiences by measuring things like brain activity, heart rate, emotional arousal, and breathing patterns, supporting their hypotheses through research, experiments and pilot studies.

 Co-founder Tom Middleton is a former DJ turned salutogenic sound obsessive, who went from playing to millions to retraining as a sleep science coach and later working as a sound architect and sensory designer for hotel brand Yotel, looking at how to harness the power of sound to have an impact beyond entertainment and elevate guest journeys.
 (He also provided the salutogenic soundscapes for this year’s World Experience Summit.)